Safe Strings Library Reference Manual

 - Using SString

-I. Basic types Top
+I. Basic types

 SStrings declares only one custom type

-to determine the length of the string.
+1st:strlenworks in O(n).
+We don't need then to callstrlento determine the length of the string.
 (It works in O(1))

-helps by determining how may bytes are (re)allocated.
+2nd: The information saved inbyteshelps by determining how may bytes are (re)allocated.
 SStrings allocates the needed space of memory, when a string gets smaller then SString won't reallocate the memory to fit the string length plus one.
-The advantage of such a strategie is that next time thess_string Object
+The advantage of such a strategie is that next time thess_string Objecthas to expand memory, SStrings won't need to reallocate too much memory, in most cases it won't be even necessary to reallocate new memory.If you want to read the length of the string then read the

-element of thess_string Object
+lenelement of thess_string Object.

 II.
-Error model Top
+Error model

 Since SStrings is written in C, we are not able to handle with errors with exceptions.
 SString declares the new variable

-variable.
+ss_errnothat can be used just like the Cerrnovariable.
 This variable is always set if a SString function terminates with a fault.
-In that casess_errno
+In that casess_errnois assigned with one of the following error constants:

 III.
-Using the Garbage Collector Top
+Using the Garbage Collector

 SStrings implements an experimental gargabe collector and should be used at your own risk.
 Do not use this function if your program has already executed a SString function.
 Use it at the top of every program.
 This garbage collector can be used if you don't want to free the

-manually.SStrings Library Code
+ss_string-Objectsmanually.SStrings Library Code

 WARNING!!!
 This function must always be used before you call any other function of this library.
 If you call this function after having called other SStrings functions then you have to remeber which variables were not allocated with the garbage collector and free them manually!
 If you don't do this and your program crashes then don't come crying to us!
 You have been warned.

 IV.
-"Hello World" with SStrings Top
+"Hello World" with SStrings

 This is the basic "Hello World" programm using SStrings (without the garbage collector):